pravega/pravega/docs/key-features.md

 fundamental storage primitive for a new generation of streaming-oriented middleware.

-Lets examine the key features of Pravega.
+Let's examine the key features of Pravega.

 ## Exactly Once Semantics

-By exactly once semantics we mean that Pravega ensures that data is delivered and processed exactly once, with exact ordering guarantees, despite failures in clients, servers or the network.
+By exactly once semantics we mean that Pravega ensures that data is not duplicated and no event is missed despite failures.
+Of course, this statement comes with a number of caveats, like any other system that promises exactly-once semantics.
+An important consideration is that exactly-once semantics is a natural part of Pravega and has been a goal and part of the design from day zero.

 To achieve exactly once semantics, Pravega Streams are durable, ordered, consistent and transactional.
 We discuss durable and transactional in separate sections below.

-By ordering, we mean that data is seen by Readers in the order it is written.
+By ordering, we mean that data is observed by readers in the order it is written.
 In Pravega, data is written along with an application-defined routing key.
 Pravega makes ordering guarantees in terms of routing keys.
 Two pieces of data with the same routing key will always be read by a Reader in the order they were written.
 Pravega's ordering guarantees allow data reads to be replayed (e.g.